The city of Haarlem in the Netherlands was one of the flourishing art centers in the 16th and 17th century. Today, you can walk the streets of the...

 Peter Paul Rubens is synonymous with Flemish Baroque.
 His dynamic yet sensuous style made him the most popular artist of his time, running a large workshop in Antwerp that catered to royals and nobles throughout Europe.
 He is best known for his mythological and religious paintings, every scene infused with drama.

-While Rubens is mostly accurate to the biblical text, he added the figure of old woman behind Delilah to show that one day she will lose the beauty that seduced Sampson and spelled his demise.
+While Rubens is mostly accurate to the biblical text, he added the figure of old woman behind Delilah to show that one day she will lose the beauty that seduced Samson and spelled his demise.

 Rubens spent 8 years in Italy studying the Italian masters and Greco-Roman sculpture.
 For example, he was fascinated with the works of Michelangelo and Caravaggio.
-In this piece, we see the rich musculature of the Torso Belvedere in the body of Sampson, as well as an echo of Michelangelo’s Night in the figure of Delilah.
+In this piece, we see the rich musculature of the Torso Belvedere in the body of Samson, as well as an echo of Michelangelo’s Night in the figure of Delilah.
 Caravaggio’s dramatic lighting envelops the scene.

-This huge altar piece, measuring 4,5 m in height, used to hang in the now destroyed Church of St. Walburga in Antwerp.
+This huge altar piece, measuring 4,5 m in height, used to hang in the now destroyed Church of St. Walpurga in Antwerp.
 Nowadays, it sits in the Cathedral of Our Lady in the same city.

 It is a triptych, which means the composition is arranged in three panels.
 On the central panel we see the main subject.
 The cross forms a diagonal axis spanning the canvas from the upper left to the lower right as the nine men struggle to rise it.
 We can almost hear them scream as they put in all their force.
 That is to say, this is a dramatic moment, a scene filled with action, as the cross is not raised yet.
 We cannot help but wonder, will they pull through?